teacat/reiner/README.md

 # Why?

-[Gorm](https://github.com/jinzhu/gorm) is great as fuck, but it's not really fits with a complex SQL query usage, and Reiner solved the problem.
+[Gorm](https://github.com/jinzhu/gorm) is great, but it's not really fits with a complex SQL query usage, and Reiner solved the problem.
 Reiner also decoupling the function usage with the struct (Loose coupling).

 # Thread Safe?